Rates for Individual & Couple Therapy

-Most health insurance policies do not cover individual therapy for minor issues or for couple therapy (although a few policies do).
+Most health insurance policies do not cover individual therapy for minor issues now considered a medically diagnosable condition or for couple therapy (although a few policies do).
 What are covered by health insurance are medically diagnosable mental health issues.
 However, if an individual covered by the policy has a diagnosable issue (for example, depression or anxiety), that person usually can be treated in whatever manner the therapist deems best.
 Let's say you're worrying all the time about how you and your spouse are fighting; this mental health issue (anxiety connected with a situation, also called Adjustment Disorder) could be treated by not only addressing your symptoms (the worrying) on an individual level, but working to minimize the situation (the marital fighting) by including your spouse in the treatment.
 Like most other therapists, I screen all my patients for diagnosable issues on the first visit.
 These screens are used to medically justify your mental health services.
 If you do not have a diagnosible issue, I will let you know and we can talk about using my services without health insurance coverage.

 The above information may not correctly reflect your specific policy, so please check with your insurance carrier for more information regarding your coverage.
 Remember, you -- not your insurance carrier -- are responsible for your healthcare charges.

 Please check your coverage carefully by asking the following questions: